-- Assets such as real property, savings accounts, stocks, and bonds. - Unusual expenses such as child care to enable family members to work or furthering their education.
-Medical expenses for elderly family in excess of 3% of families annual gross income. - Full-time student status of adult family members. - Family composition such as relationship of adult family members, children with last names different from parents, custody, if applicable, foster care papers, and other similar situations of unusual family composition. - Medical information could be required to justify a larger bedroom size voucher than the family is otherwise eligible. - Regular contributions & gifts from person(s) outside the household will be counted as income.
-Casual or sporadic gifts are excluded. - Lottery winnings paid in periodic payments.
-(Winnings paid in a lump sum are included in net family assets not in annual income.) - The annual income of the spouse of the head of the household, if that person is temporarily absent, such as away at college or in the armed forces, even if that person is not on the lease. - Benefits and other non-earned income paid directly to or on behalf of minors and full-time students. - The annual income for a family member including a permanently absent member will be counted until written verification that the family member has vacated the unit is received. - The gross amount (before deductions for Medicare, etc.) of periodic social security payments.
-Includes payments received by adults on behalf of minors or by minors for their own support). - Annuities, insurance policies, retirement funds, pension, disability or death benefits and other similar types of periodic receipts. - Payments in lieu of earnings, such as unemployment and disability compensation and severance pay.
+- Code; and the amounts in, contributions to, and distributions from any Achieving a Better Life Experience (ABLE) account authorized under section 529A of such Code. - The value of any "baby bond" account created, authorized, or funded by the federal, state, or local government (money held in a trust by the government for children until they are adults). - Interest in Indian trust land. - Equity in a manufactured home where the family receives assistance under 24 CFR Part 982. - Equity in property under the Homeownership Option for which a family receives assistance under 24 CFR Part 982. - Family Self-Sufficiency accounts. - Federal tax refunds or refundable tax credits for a period of 12 months after receipt by the family. - The full amount of assets held in an irrevocable trust. - The full amount of assets held in a revocable trust where a member of the family is the beneficiary, but the grantor/owner and trustee of the trust is not a member of the participant family or household. - Unusual expenses such as childcare to enable family members to work or furthering their education.
+Medical expenses for elderly family in excess of 3% of family's annual gross income. - Full-time student status of adult family members. - Family composition such as relationship of adult family members, children with last names different from parents, custody, if applicable, foster care papers, and other similar situations of unusual family composition. - Medical information could be required to justify a larger bedroom size voucher than the family is otherwise eligible. - Regular contributions & gifts from person(s) outside the household will be counted as income.
+Non-recurring income are excluded. - Lottery winnings paid in periodic payments.
+(Winnings paid in a lump sum are included in net family assets not in annual income.) - The annual income of the spouse of the head of the household, if that person is temporarily absent, such as away at college or in the armed forces, even if that person is not on the lease. - Benefits and other non-earned income paid directly to or on behalf of minors and full-time students. - The annual income for a family member including a permanently absent member will be counted until written verification is received that the family member has vacated the unit. - The gross amount (before deductions for Medicare, etc.) of periodic Social Security payments.
+Includes payments received by adults on behalf of minors or by minors for their own support). - Annuities, insurance policies, retirement funds, pension, disability or death benefits and other similar types of periodic receipts. - Payments in lieu of earnings, such as unemployment, disability compensation, and severance pay.
 Any payments that will begin during the next 12 months must be included. - Net payments of adjusted benefits.